Arbitrage on Decentralized Exchanges: Equilibrium Strategies

 where

-Let us emphasize that \eqref{eq:KeyODENormalized} is not a standard ordinary differential equation because the integrand on the right-hand size of the equation depends on $\hat x(z)$ nonlinearly.
-Thus, the existence and uniqueness of its solution is not straighforward to prove.
-To show that $\hat{x}(z)$ is well-defined, we need to impose the following technical assumption on the arbitrage opportunity $O$.
-Note that this assumption is very mild, since the size of the arbitrage opportunity is not large as illustrated by our empirical study in Section \ref{sec:empirical}. \begin{assumption} The arbitrage opportunity $O\le 3$. \end{assumption}
+Thus, the search for equilibrium reduces to solving \eqref{eq:KeyODENormalized}.
+Note that \eqref{eq:KeyODENormalized} is not a standard ODE, since the integrand on the right-hand side depends nonlinearly on $\hat x(z)$.
+In Lemma \ref{le:ODE} in the Appendix, we prove the existence and uniqueness of the solution under the following technical assumption on the price discrepancy $O$, which is satisfied empirically (see Section \ref{sec:empirical}): \begin{assumption} The price discrepancy satisfies $O\le 3$. \end{assumption}